Diffusion Models Generate Images Like Painters: an Analytical Theory of Outline First, Details Later

-which quantifies the fraction of $\hat{\vec{x}}_0$ captured by the mean $\mu$ and each of the principal component.
-Interestingly, this equation implies that $\hat{\vec{x}}_0$ \textit{always remains on the image manifold}, which explains why visualized estimates always look like images, rather than images contaminated with noise.
+This equation implies that $\hat{\mathbf{x}}_0$ \textit{always remains on the image manifold}, which explains why the endpoint estimates of well-trained models look like images, rather than images contaminated with noise.
+Since $\xi(T, \lambda) \approx 0$, $\hat{\mathbf{x}}_0$ is initially similar to the distribution average (e.g. the generic face for CelebA \cite{langlois1990face}).
+Note that we can exploit $\hat{\mathbf{x}}_0$ being on-manifold to \textit{infer the structure of the image manifold} (Sec. \ref{sec:exp_SD}).

-Eq. \ref{eq:xhat_explicit} implies that image manifold features appear in $\hat{\vec{x}}_0$ in order of descending variance: first the highest variance features appear, then the next highest, and so on.
-There is also increasing commitment to features that appear earlier, in the sense that perturbations are less likely to change them later in reverse diffusion.
-To quantify this, we can derive an equation analogous to Eq. \ref{eq:y_perturb_formula}:

-where $\Delta \hat{\vec{x}}_0$ is the change in $\hat{\vec{x}}_0$ at time $t$ due to perturbations $\delta c_k$ at time $t'$.
-Our conceptual view of particle and estimate dynamics in a unimodal landscape is depicted in Fig. \ref{fig:conceptual_pics}.